Wilfredo Olivera

-Wilfredo Olivera (born 4 May 1987) is an Argentine professional footballer who plays as a centre-back for Belgrano.
+Wilfredo Olivera (born 4 May 1987) is an Argentine professional footballer who plays as a centre-back for Racing de Córdoba.

 Career

 Libertad were Olivera's first senior team, he made his debut for the club in 2007 and remained until 2011 following ninety-one matches and six goals.
 In June 2011, Olivera joined Quilmes of Primera B Nacional.
 Four appearances followed in his first season, which ended with promotion to the 2012–13 Argentine Primera División.
 Olivera had a short spell with Colón in 2014, prior to joining Talleres in Torneo Federal A in the following January.
 He made thirty-eight appearances and netted five times as Talleres rose from tier three to tier one after back-to-back promotions.
 He failed to appear for Talleres in the Primera División during 2016–17.

 July 2017 saw Olivera depart Talleres to play in Primera B Nacional with Atlético de Rafaela.
 His first appearance for Rafaela came during an away win over Gimnasia y Esgrima on 15 September.
 On 30 June 2018, Olivera signed for Sarmiento.